 URL Normalization Guide: Canonical Forms and Deduplication

-URL normalization removes inconsistencies: trailing slashes, default ports, case variations, and redundant encoding.
-Essential for crawlers, caches, and deduplication.
+Normalize URLs by removing trailing slashes, default ports, case variations, and redundant encoding — essential for crawlers, caches, and deduplication.

 Published: